 Canyon Vista Medical Center’s Internal Medicine Residency Program

 Healthcare delivery and the practice of medicine are evolving at a rapid rate.
 Primary care physicians are now caring for increasing numbers of patients with complicated medical illnesses.
-Furthermore, primary care is being administered in both inpatient and outpatient settings.
+Primary care is being administered in both inpatient and outpatient settings.
 In order to keep pace with these ever-increasing demands, medical education must also evolve.
-Canyon Vista Medical Center recognizes the importance of Internal Medicine and provides an ideal environment for training to occur.
+Canyon Vista Medical Center recognizes the importance of Internal Medicine and provides an ideal environment for training to occur and established its Residency Program in 2007, becoming a teaching facility for resident physicians.

 The driving forces behind the development of the Residency program are William G. Elliott, D.O. and David Knapp, M.D.
 The program was established to give residents the training needed to manage a wide range of clinical, social, and administrative factors that affect health care in rural and urban settings.
 Additionally, the medical staff at Canyon Vista Medical Center is dedicated to an internal medicine residency that presents current, up-to-date training for interns and residents in various subspecialties.
 Doctors of internal medicine focus on adult medicine and have completed special study and training in the prevention and treatment of adult diseases.
 At least three of the seven or more years of medical school and postgraduate training are dedicated to learning how to prevent, diagnose, and treat diseases that affect adults.